Ian MacDonald (actor)

-Ian MacDonald (born Ulva Pippy, June 28, 1914 – April 11, 1978) was an American actor and producer during the 1940s and 1950s.
+Ian MacDonald (born Ulva W. Pippy, June 28, 1914 – April 11, 1978) was an American actor and producer during the 1940s and 1950s.
 He is perhaps best known as villain Frank Miller in High Noon (1952).

 Early years

 MacDonald was the son of Rev. William Pippy and Sarah MacDonald Pippy.
 He attended schools in Helena, Montana, and developed an interest in acting while he was a student at Helena High School.
 He continued acting at Intermountain College in Helena, from which he graduated in 1934.

 He taught school for two years in Marysville before he moved to Hollywood, after which he washed dishes at a YMCA and studied drama at the Pasadena Community Playhouse.

 Military service

 MacDonald served in the U.S. Army Signal Corps during World War II.
 He entered on July 13, 1942, and was discharged on April 15, 1946, reaching the rank of captain.

 Career

 McDonald played the uncredited colonel in the movie Battleground (1949) who delivered the "Nuts" reply to the German officers demanding that the American forces surrender.